derivexyz/LEAPs/content/leaps/leap-draft_Decentralized_FE.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-A proposal to distribute 400,000 LYRA to Kwenta DAO, incentivizing its hosting of Lyra interface on Optimism network for six month.
+A proposal to distribute 400,000 LYRA to Kwenta DAO, incentivizing its hosting of Lyra interface on Optimism network for six months.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->